Horlawhumy-dev/djangoheroku/index.md

 $ source env/Scripts/activate
 $ pip install django
 ```
 Django was installed on your computer.
 What the` code .` command does is to open your current directory in any editor you use.
 Every brand new Django project comes with a default page.
-So to reference that, type `python manage.py run server in bash and click on the `http://127.0.0.1:8000/` to open it in a browser.
+So to reference that, type `python manage.py runserver` in bash and click on the `http://127.0.0.1:8000/` to open it in a browser.
 Always let the server be in open mode while working on the project.

 ```bash
 $ django-admin startproject studentprofile